marsbos/flynt.js/README.md

 ```

 #### 💡Take a look at the examples folder to get an idea of what flynt.js is capable of...

+Or, skip this longread go directly to some `Codepen` examples: [Flynt.js](https://codepen.io/collection/OyMeQW)

 ## 💡 Quick Start